RoganDawes/P4wnP1_nexmon_additions/README.md

 ## Important note:

 In current firmware version the ioctls have been changed.
-This means instead of nexutil it is recommend to use the code of `mame82_util.py` to change the KARMA settings.
-The advantage is that this could be done while an hostapd AP is running (and only than), with commands dedicated to the new Firmware settings (add custom SSIDs, enable KARMA beaconing a.k.a MANA_LOUD or disable everything on-demand).
+This means instead of nexutil, it is recommend to use the code of `mame82_util.py` to change the KARMA settings.
+The advantage is: every firmware option could be changed, while a hostapd Access Point is running (and only if hostapd is running).
+This allows adding custom SSIDs, enable KARMA beaconing a.k.a MANA_LOUD or disable everything ON-DEMAND !
 The docs get updated on this, as soon as the firmware mod is done.

 ## Access Point mode with hostapd